The 2014 national curriculum for science aims to ensure that all pupils:

 - are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
 We understand that it is important for lessons to have a skills-based focus, and that the knowledge can be taught through this

-Children are encouraged to ask questions and be curious about their surroundings and a love of science is nurtured through a whole school ethos and a varied science curriculum.
+Children are encouraged to ask questions and be curious about their surroundings and a love of science is nurtured through a whole school ethos and a varied and diverse science curriculum.

-- Science will be taught in well planned and sequenced topic blocks with an investigative approach.
-This strategy enables the achievement of a greater depth of knowledge.
+- Science will be taught in planned and arranged topic blocks by the class teacher with guidance from the subject lead, to have an investigation approach.
+This is a strategy to enable the achievement of a greater depth of knowledge.

-- Prior learning is formatively assessed at the beginning of each topic.
-This ensures that teaching is informed by the children's starting points and that it takes account of pupil voice, incorporating children's interests.
+- Existing knowledge is formatively assessed at the beginning of each topic through a recap on previous learning and an introduction to vocabulary.
+This ensures that teaching is informed by the children’s starting points and that it takes account of pupil voice, incorporating children’s interests.

 - Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
-This curiosity is celebrated within the classroom.
-Planning involves teachers creating engaging lessons, with high-quality resources to aid understanding of conceptual knowledge.
+Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess pupils regularly to identify those children with gaps in learning, so that all pupils keep up.
-Tasks are selected and designed to provide challenge to all learners, in line with the school's commitment to inclusion.
+Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.

 - We build upon the knowledge and skill development of the previous years.
 As the children’s knowledge and understanding increases, they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.

-- Working Scientifically skills are embedded into lessons to ensure that skills are systematically developed throughout the children's school career and new vocabulary and challenging concepts are introduced through direct teaching.
-This is developed through the years, in-keeping with the topics.
+- Working Scientifically skills are embedded into lessons to ensure that skills are developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.

 - Maths links are built upon through presentation of findings during investigations.

-- Children are offered a wide range of extra-curricular activities, trips, and visitors to complement and broaden the curriculum.
+- Children are offered a range of extra-curricular activities, visits, trips and visitors to complement and broaden the curriculum.
 These are purposeful and link with the knowledge being taught in class.

 - At the end of each topic, teachers assess children’s knowledge and understanding is consolidated as necessary.